cnc45333/cs1302-ce27-1/README.md

 their GitHub accounts and private repositories are setup correctly.
 Code and notes will be shared between group members via a private Git repository.

+## Course-Specific Learning Outcomes
+* **LO3.d:** Apply pair-programming principles in a software-based project.
+* **LO5.a:** Utilize a version control tool such as Git or Subversion to store and update source code in a multi-programmer software solution.

 ## References and Prerequisites

 * [Setting up your own GitHub Account](https://github.com/cs1302uga/cs1302-tutorials/blob/master/github-setup.md)